yogthos/migratus/README.md

    | `migratus.core/reset`                 | Reset the database by down-ing all migrations successfully applied, then up-ing all migratinos.
    | `migratus.core/pending-list`              | Returns a list of pending migrations.                                                                                                              |
    | `migratus.core/migrate-until-just-before` | Run `up` for for any pending migrations which precede the given migration id (good for testing migrations).                                        |
+   | `migratus.core/squashing-list`            | Takes from-id and to-id as inputs (both inclusive) and returns the list of migrations to be squashed.
+   | `migratus.core/create-squash`             | Reads files within the specified id range and generates a new squashed migration file.
+It removes the original migration files and creates a new one with the last ID from the range and a user-provided name.
+   | `migratus.core/squash-between`           | Updates the migration table by marking the old IDs as squashed and replacing them with the new ID.
+No actual migration is applied, assuming they were previously applied.

 See the docstrings of each function for more details.